EX -OFFENDER INFORMATION

 NEXT, let's deal with the reality of prisoner employment and re-entry.
 Finding employment is one of the most vital reintegration challenges ex-prisoners face, and one that impacts almost everything else they do: where they live and under what circumstances, ability to provide for transportation, ability to provide for their families and other responsibilities, etc. In a study prepared for the Illinois Criminal Justice Information Authority by Vera Kachnowski , there were certain "predictors" for those who would be able to find work after release.
 They included: (1) the person had worked prior to going to prison; (2) the person was involved in work release jobs while in prison; (3) the person had debts to take care of (such as child support obligations, etc.) after release; and, (4) the person had a good perception of his/her neighborhood for finding a job.
 On the other hand, those who didn't fare so well in the post-release job hunt had the following characteristics: (1) negative peer influences prior to prison; (2) high numbers or prior release revocations; (3) no intimate partner after release; (4) used drugs or alcohol to intoxication after release; (5) assessed drug selling/dealing to be a problem in their immediate neighborhood/surroundings.

-BAN THE BOX: TARGET STORES / GOVERNMENT AGENCIES IN CALIFORNIA
+BAN THE BOX: TARGET STORES / GOVERNMENT AGENCIES IN ARIZONA

-Target Stores and government agencies in California are no longer asking about a felony conviction on their employment applications.
+Target Stores and some government agencies in Arizona are no longer asking about a felony conviction on their employment applications.
 This will have the net effect of avoiding the (secret but almost automatic) exclusion of felony offenders from the interview process.
 This process is called "ban the box" because it means that their employment applications no longer have a "box" to check which asks a prospective applicant about arrest/conviction records.
-The California practice has come about as a result of legislation pushed by Gov. Jerry Brown.
 We hope to encourage Arizona legislators and the Governor to seek similar legislation here.
 They cannot, however, control private employers.
 Therefore, we encourage customers of various stores to encourage management to "ban the box" within their company.

 THE COLLATERAL CONSEQUENCES OF A FELONY CONVICTION